 When someone doesn’t reciprocate your energy, you need to take a step back to evaluate your friendship/relationship and whether they are worth as much as you put into them.
 If not, reclaim your life, dignity, and self-respect by setting boundaries, rediscovering what makes you happy, setting goals for your life, and cutting off toxic relationships and friendships.
 You deserve more, and you know it, so don’t settle for less.

 People who don’t return your energy are energy vampires and mood killers, and avoiding them is the best way to deal with them.
 Your mood is usually affected by those you interact and surround yourself with; thus, after interacting with someone who doesn’t reciprocate your energy, you could have a low mood or feel exhausted.

 Furthermore, when a person doesn’t reciprocate the same energy you give them, they could make you question yourself even when you haven’t done anything wrong and wonder whether you are good enough or if you are boring.
 You don’t need this negativity in your life, hence you should limit interactions with people who don’t reciprocate your energy.

 Successful relationships and friendships are about give and take.
-This doesn’t mean, give 100% and get 20% in return; it means giving as much as you take.
+This doesn’t mean, give 100% and get 20% in return; it means giving as much energy as you receive.
 The more you give of yourself, the more you empty your energy bank.
 When someone doesn’t reciprocate your energy, your energy bank is bound to run out eventually, and you won’t have any energy for yourself either.

 Read more articles from Aisles of Life here.